lolbat/What-is-wrong-blog/content/about/about.md

 ## Colophon

 This site is created using [Hugo][gohugo] and is hosted on [Netlify][ghp].
-The pages were written using [Markdown](https://www.markdownguide.org/) and the site is maintained using [Nova](https://nova.app).
+The pages were written using [Markdown](https://www.markdownguide.org/) and the site's code is maintained using [Nova](https://nova.app).
 Many Markdown writing tools were used depending on what the task is.
 All of the Hugo command line work is done using [iTerm](https://iterm2.com/index.html) which is really a quite wonderful terminal app.

 [gohugo]: https://gohugo.io "Hugo starts with the letter H"
 [ghp]:https://www.netlify.com